3-PART BRAND COLOR SERIES

-In terms of our Love Connection analogy think of a complementary palette as a case of opposites attract.
+In terms of our Love Connection analogy think of a complementary color palette as a case of opposites attract.
 The ying to your yang, if you will.
-One is warm, one is cold, and together the two ‘opposites’ bring out the best of each other.
+One is warm, one is cool, and together the two ‘opposites’ bring out the best of each other.

-Here are two real world brand examples of complementary color palettes…
+Here are two real world brand examples of complementary branding color palettes.

 DESIGN YOUR OWN BLOG

 Marianne at Design Your Own Blog uses an aqua and apricot pairing for her complementary branding color palette, along with some tints and shades of each of those colors.